MStokluska/GraphQL-Tutorial/readme.md

     assignedTo: [User!]!
 }
 ```
-- Next, we are adding type Query - which enables query support for given queries, for now, let's keep it simple and stick to our basic two queries, `tasks`, which allows a client to access a list of all tasks, and `users`, which allows accessing an entire array of users.
+- In the same file add a Query type.
+This enables query support for given queries but let's keep it simple and stick to our basic two queries, `tasks`, which allows a client to access to an array of tasks, and `users`, which allows access to an array of users.
 ```
 type Query {
     tasks: [Task!]!
     users: [User!]!
 }
 ```
-- Next, add another file called `resolvers.js` into `schema` folder and paste the following code:
+- In the same `schema` folder, add another file called `resolvers.js`and insert the following code:
 ```js
 const { tasks, users } = require('../db');